tripomatic/tripomatic.github.io/rebranding/migrate-sygic-travel-account.md

 All purchases remain valid and are not affected by the account migration.
 Sygic Travel Premium has been renamed to Tripomatic Premium and will continue to work as usual.

-## Where do I change my e-mail or password?
+## Where Do I Change My E-mail or Password?

 After your Tripomatic account is created, you manage your account settings on the [Customer portal](https://customer.tripomatic.com/).